eginwong/uNav/README.md

 $ npm install
 $ nodemon index.js
 ```
+###February 11, 2016
+Added API capability to node server through express.
+It's phenomenal.
+Returning parsed buildings at the moment, but will have to think about how to search through that array of arrays to return the exact data I want (which is what?).

 ###February 10, 2016
 Rewrote/ported codebase into nodejs and npm.
 No longer using grunt but that may change in the future.
 The application can now be deployed onto heroku.